survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![Browserify](images/browserify.png)

 Dealing with JavaScript modules has always been a bit of a problem.
 The language itself didn’t have the concept of modules till ES6.
-Ergo, we have been stuck in the '90s when it comes to browser environments.
+Ergo, the language was stuck in the '90s when it comes to browser environments.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

 [Browserify](http://browserify.org/) is one solution to the module problem.
 It allows CommonJS modules to be bundled together.
 You can hook it up with Gulp, and you can find smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development saving effort.